John Fru Ndi: Political career

 On 12 April 2008, Fru Ndi called for a national day of mourning on 21 April 2008 to commemorate the individuals who died during the 2008 anti-government protests and the "death of democracy" in Cameroon.
 Fru Ndi indicated that he believed the 2008 changes to the Constitution were intended to enable President Biya to be lifelong dictator of Cameroon and that the changes would institutionalize corruption, immunity, and inertia.

 Fru Ndi again stood unsuccessfully as a candidate in the October 2011 presidential election, placing a distant second behind Biya.
 A few days after the election, on 17 October 2011, Fru Ndi, alongside other presidential candidates, called an emergency meeting to demand that Biya annul the election.

 In the April 2013 Senate election, Fru Ndi stood as a candidate in the Northwest Province, his primary support base.
 The indirect election marked the creation of the upper house of Parliament; previously only the National Assembly had existed.
 Fru Ndi failed to win a seat in the Senate.
 He alleged that the ruling party had bribed some SDF local councilors.

 Fru Ndi took a critical stance against the Cameroonian government's handling of the Anglophone Crisis, a war that affected him personally.
 In October 2018, Ambazonian separatists burned down his house in Bamenda.
 On 19 April 2019, his brother was kidnapped by gunmen, who demanded a ransom.
 Eight days later he was kidnapped himself, while visiting Kumbo, Northwest Region to attend the funeral of Joseph Banadzem, the Parliamentary group leader of the SDF.
 He was released shortly afterwards, with the SDF describing the whole affair as a "misunderstanding" that was quickly solved.
 It was revealed the next day that the separatists had kidnapped Fru Ndi in order to get a chance to talk to him.
 In a video that appeared online, gunmen asked the SDF leader to withdraw all SDF legislators from the National Assembly and the senate.
 Fru Ndi replied that he would not, stating that doing so would be counterproductive.

 In June 2019, Fru Ndi stated that while he was not a separatist, the government "was pushing him" in that direction.
 Fru Ndi made a point of always travelling without a security escort whenever he visited the Anglophone regions, stating that he was not afraid of his own people – including separatists.

-September 2019, Fru Ndi was abducted from his residence in Bamenda by separatist fighters who demanded his support for their cause.
-He was later released unharmed, but the incident highlighted the growing insecurity in the anglophone regions.

-Despite his efforts to promote peace, Fru Ndi faced criticism from some anglophone activists, who accused him of not doing enough to challenge the government's actions.